Ancient Aztec Festivals, Celebrations and Holidays

 The marrow of this ritual was actualized when the constellation known as the Pleiades passed the zenith enabling life to go on as it had.
 Had it failed to do so, the sun, the stars and other celestial bodies would change into ferocious beasts who would thereafter descend to the earth and devour all the Aztecs.
 Then an earthquake would finish the destruction.

-In each year, once a favorable interpretation of the celestial signal was made, burning torch-light were carried by runners all through the valley to rekindle the fires in each house.
+In each year, once a favorable interpretation of the celestial signal was made, burning torch-light was carried by runners all through the valley to rekindle the fires in each house.

 Celebrated on the 280th day of the Aztec year, at end of 14th month